 Emergencies sometimes require us to postpone your booking at short notice.
 We may have to postpone your surgery even after you have been admitted.
 Our staff will do everything possible to avoid postponing any treatment.
 However if this occurs and if surgery is absolutely essential, you will be re-booked into the next available time.

 Please do not bring any valuables into the hospital unless absolutely necessary (including valuable items of clothing).
 If necessary, we may be able to store valuables and money in a locked cupboard or deposit them in the hospital safe.
 Any personal belongings you bring into the hospital are at your own risk.
-Canterbury DHB does not accept any responsibility for any personal items that you bring into hospital.
+Te Whatu Ora does not accept any responsibility for any personal items that you bring into hospital.

 Please note: When using electronic devices in hospitals: